-Level 1 (Grades 3-4)

-Be sure to review section 4306 general instructions.
-Project must have at least two (2) of the skills/techniques for the ADC Level 1 project work.
-Some classes have specific Level 1 skills/techniques which must be incorporated into the exhibit.
-Simple Tops (shirt, tank top, t-shirt, vest, poncho, any other similar item not stated)
+Grades 3-5 - Review section 4306 general instructions.
+Project must have at least two (2) skills/techniques identified as appropriate for the ADC Level 1 or Level 2 project work.
+Some classes have specific skills/techniques which must be incorporated into the exhibit.

-- 01. Simple Tops (shirt, tank top, t-shirt, vest, poncho, costume, or any other similar simple top).
+- 1. Simple Tops (shirt, tank top, t-shirt, vest, poncho, costume, or any other similar simple top).
 No lined garments.
 Exhibits in classes 01 and 02 are to be SIMPLE.
-Exhibit must have two (2) or more of the specific skills/techniques listed under any of the following headings Level 1 Mastery Sheet: Buttons, Casing, Hem, Seams, Seam Finishes. - 02.
+Exhibit must have two (2) or more of the specific skills/techniques listed under any of the following headings Level 1 Mastery Sheet: Buttons, Casing, Hem, Seams, Seam Finishes. - 2.
 Simple Bottoms (shorts, capris, pants, skirts, costume, or any other similar simple bottom).
 Garments are not to be lined, have pockets or a zipper.
 Exhibits in classes 01 and 02 are to be SIMPLE.
-Exhibit must have two (2) or more of the specific skills/techniques listed under
+Exhibit must have two (2) or more of the specific skills/techniques listed under any of the following headings Level 1 Mastery Sheet: Hem, Seams, Seam Finishes, Waistband. - 3.
+Simple Lined or Unlined One-piece garment with one or one or more: pocket, waistband or facing (top, bottom, robe, jacket, dress, jumpsuit, vest, poncho/shawl costume, or any other similar one-piece garment).
+Exhibit must have two (2) or more of the specific skills/techniques listed under any of the following headings in the Level 1 or 2 Mastery Sheet: Facing, Pocket, Waistband, Zipper, Interfacing, Seam Finish.
+Waistband can be a flat front band and elastic back.

-- any of the following headings Level 1 Mastery Sheet: Hem, Seams, Seam Finishes, Waistband. - 03.
-Non-human Apparel (doll, pet or livestock garment/costume, or any other similar item) - 04.
-Simple Sewn Fashion Accessory (sewn hat, scarf, bag, wallet, purse, mittens, string-pack or textile based jewelry, or any other similar sewn fashion accessory) - 05.
+- 4. Non-human Apparel (doll, pet or livestock garment/costume, or any other similar item) - 5.
+Simple Sewn Fashion Accessory (sewn hat, scarf, bag, wallet, purse, mittens, string-pack or textile based jewelry, or any other similar sewn fashion accessory) - 6.
 Knitted/Crocheted Fashion Accessory (knitted/crocheted hat, scarf, bag, wallet, string-pack, or textile based jewelry, or any other similar knitted/crocheted fashion accessory).
-Exhibit must have two (2) or more of the specific skills/techniques listed under any of the following headings in the Level 1 Mastery Sheet: Crochet, Knitting. - \\ See Class 23 All Grades: Apparel Design Project Portfolio
+Exhibit must have two (2) or more of the specific skills/techniques listed under any of the following headings in the Level 1 or Level 2 Mastery Sheet: Crochet, Knitting. - 7.
+"Recycled/Upcycled" Apparel/Garment/Fashion Accessory with before and after (garment/accessory being worn) pictures and a written description of the design and construction process/steps the member undertook and reason(s) for "redesign."
+See Frugal Fashion Instruction Sheet and other OK Recycle and Redesign resources.

+See Class 20 All Grades:

+Apparel Design Project Portfolio

-Level 2 (Grades 5-6) - Be sure to review section 4306 general instructions.
-Project must have at least two (2) of the skills/techniques for the ADC Level 2 project work.
-Some classes have specific Level 2 skills/techniques which must be incorporated into the exhibit.
+Grades 6-8 - Review section 4306 general instructions.
+Project must have at least two (2) skills/techniques identified as appropriate for the ADC Level 2 or Level 3 project work.
+Some classes have specific skills/techniques which must be incorporated into the exhibit.